almann/mac-battery-usage/README.md

 in Github by [DudNr33](https://github.com/DudeNr33).
 I started by fixing up the script, but wanted to change a lot of the mechanics of the script to make it a bit easier to test and embed in other contexts (such as a menu bar app).

+Download the latest build binary from releases to run as an application in your menubar.

 ![Screenshot](img/screenshot.png)

 [stack]: https://apple.stackexchange.com/questions/423962/get-total-screen-on-usage-since-last-full-charge